AI in Private Equity: Overcoming Compliance, Workflow, and Tool Challenges

 3. Tool Choice: Depth Over Breadth

-The risk?
-Spreading too thin and never unlocking the true potential of any tool.
+The risk is spreading thin and never realizing the full potential of any tool.

-The smarter approach is to go deep on one or two tools.
-For example, many teams are only scratching the surface of what ChatGPT can do.
-By investing the time to fully explore one platform, organizations unlock compounding benefits.
+The better approach is to go deep on one or two.
+Many teams only use a fraction of what ChatGPT can do.
+Commit to one platform, learn it fully, and capture compounding gains.

-Another simple tactic: start with tools already integrated into the existing ecosystem.
+A simple rule: start with the tools already built into the stack.

-• If the company is built on Google Cloud, explore Google’s AI suite.
+• Google Cloud users should explore Google’s AI suite.

 The Bigger Picture: AI as Steady Infrastructure